elonjoe/hello-world/README.md

 This is now a new line in the Git-Hub ReadME file.
 I did not use Github before so is a first trial to understand the commit structure.

+And I added another line with a second branch.